dustinlieu/pi-bootloader-time/README.md

 # pi-bootloader-time
-A tool to find the amount of time a Raspberry Pi spends in the bootloader.
+A tool to measure how long a Raspberry Pi spends in the bootloader.

 ## Compilling
 ```